Oblarg/frc-docs/source/docs/software/commandbased/commands.rst

 The Structure of a Command
 --------------------------

+.. warning:: The command-based framework is single-threaded; accordingly (like all parts of a standard :ref:`timed robot <docs/software/wpilib-overview/creating-robot-program:Timed Robot>`), commands should *never* execute blocking code.
+"Blocking code" is, loosely speaking, any code that stalls execution for a significant period of time (such as a ``while`` loop or a ``sleep``).
+Keep in mind that a scheduled command's ``execute()`` method is "looped" automatically by the scheduler.

 While subsystems are fairly freeform, and may generally look like whatever the user wishes them to, commands are quite a bit more constrained.
 Command code must specify what the command will do in each of its possible states.
 This is done by overriding the ``initialize()``, ``execute()``, and ``end()`` methods.
 Additionally, a command must be able to tell the scheduler when (if ever) it has finished execution - this is done by overriding the ``isFinished()`` method.
 All of these methods are defaulted to reduce clutter in user code: ``initialize()``, ``execute()``, and ``end()`` are defaulted to simply do nothing, while ``isFinished()`` is defaulted to return false (resulting in a command that never ends).

 Initialization